 Current Value of Housing

 Find out what houses in the neighborhood are currently valued at, then ask a real estate agent how that compares with the average value five and 10 years earlier.
 How much has the property increased?
 Has the neighborhood changed?
 Is the real estate agent aware of any future developments?
 Do be aware, though, that realtors are not allowed to express an opinion such as "this neighborhood is wealthy and safe," or "that neighborhood is dangerous and poor," so you might also want to knock on a few doors and ask questions of potential neighbors.

 Information can be found at city hall or through the local Chamber of Commerce.
 Future developments change a neighborhood, increase taxes, and increase traffic.
 It's a good idea to investigate the future potential of the neighborhood then decide if that outlook will be suitable for you and your family.

 Find out from the real estate agent or the city what the current tax rate is and how much it has increased in the last five years.
 Is there another expected increase?
 How much might you pay in five years?
 Build this amount into your moving budget.

-How close are you to a grocery store, convenient store, cafes, and restaurants?
-If there are bars close-by, how noisy will it be on the weekends?
+How close are you to a grocery store, convenience store, cafes, and restaurants?
+If there are bars close by, how noisy will it be on the weekends?